-Reference: Sreedharan A et al. Proton pump inhibitor treatment initiated prior to endoscopic diagnosis in upper gastrointestinal bleeding.
-Cochrane Database Syst Rev. 2010 Jul 7;7:CD005415.
-Review.
-PubMed PMID: 20614440.
+Reference: Sreedharan et al. Proton pump inhibitor treatment initiated prior to endoscopic diagnosis in upper gastrointestinal bleeding.
+Cochrane Database Syst Rev. 2010

 - Control: placebo, H2 blocker or no treatment prior to endoscopy

-- Primary outcome was all cause mortality within 30 days after the acute bleed.
+- Primary Outcome: All cause mortality within 30 days after the acute bleed.